secgroundzero/CS-Aggressor-Scripts/README.md

 - A CS client posts something in the event log.
 - New site hosts.
 - New credentials come in from keylogging.
+- A new screenshot is taken from Cobalt Strike.

 The scripts are compatible with both Windows and [Linux](/cna-scripts/slack-alerts_linux.cna) operating systems.